top of page

 PBS: Oh this damned - apologies - volcanic dust!

-The lads almost choke - Shelley screams - Byron asks Devil for a cigar
+Shelley screams - Byron asks Devil for a cigar

-Shelley is hiding behind the Wisteria
+Shelley is hiding behind the wisteria

 B: The axles on my coach keep breaking - be damned to Baxter!!